VYD3N/lsdgb-game/README.md

 2. **Move** your gummy bear using keyboard (desktop) or the large circular D-pad (mobile) to dodge enemies and collect life gummies.
 3. **Shoot** acid vials using spacebar (desktop) or the red fire button (mobile) to convert enemies into hippies.
 4. **Collect 3 lives** to win.
 If you lose all your lives or your score drops below -5, the game is over.
-5. **Life Gummy Strategy:** The extra-life gummy bear now takes 3 hits to destroy.
+5. **Life Gummy Strategy:** The extra-life gummy bear now takes 3 hits to destroy and is animated with 2 frames.
 It flashes white when hit, so plan your shots carefully to avoid losing your chance at an extra life!
 6. **Watch your fire rate**: As your score increases, you'll shoot faster and enemies will spawn more frequently!

 ## Game Features
 - **4:3 Playable Area:** All gameplay is confined to a central 4:3 region, with controls in dedicated sidebars.
 - **Controls Anchored to Corners:** D-pad and fire button are maximally distant from the playfield for comfort and visibility.
 - **Visual Boundaries:** Faint lines show the playfield edges for clarity.
-- **Life Gummy Takes 3 Hits:** Extra-life gummies require three hits and flash white when damaged.
+- **Life Gummy is Animated:** Extra-life gummies use a 2-frame sprite and require three hits, flashing white when damaged.
+- **All Characters Animated:** Player, suits, cops, hippies, angry suits, and life gummy all use 2-frame image-based sprites for smooth animation.
 - **Dynamic Fire Rate**: Your shooting speed increases with your score
 - **Adaptive Spawning**: Enemy spawn rate increases as you perform better
 - **Life System**: Collect gummy life power-ups every 25 points